A lot of people have been asking, what is NFT art? Perhaps they want to buy NFT art or even sell NFT art.

 Does the NFT art industry have longevity?

-Despite some traditional artists being skeptical, 2021 saw NFTs dominate the global art market.
+Despite some traditional artists being skeptical to sell NFT art, 2021 saw NFTs dominate the global art market.
 According to Oscula magazine NFT art constituted approximately 16% of the global art market value in 2021, with US$2.8 billion spent on crypto art, compared to US$14.6 billion on traditional art.

 The NFT space is still in its infancy and like most new technologies will take time for traditional artists to be educated and understand how to adapt to digital art.
+People remain interested and want to buy NFT art.
 In the interim, it remains a fascinating time to be alive as an age-old industry is disrupted in real time.